Anikribhu/WeatherApp/README.md

 ## How to run
 1. Download the repository
-2. Open the [index.html](index.html) And you are good to go.
+2. Open the [Index.html](Index.html) And you are good to go.

 Else

 We have got our live github-pages environment.
-Click [here](https://anikribhu.github.io/WeatherApp/) to open
+Click [here](https://anikribhu.github.io/WeatherApp/) to open.

+# DecHack2021